 "I wanna see the American people win.
 I wanna see America win.
 I don't care if you're a Democrat, Independent, Libertarian, Republican.
 Bring me your ideas, And I will be an independent person, who will embrace those ideas.
-Because I am not, in any way, in bed with a party," he told "60 Minutes."
+Because I am not, in any way, in bed with a party," he told the CBS News program "60 Minutes."

 Name: Howard D. Schultz